 3. The experts ignore their own definition of bullying.

 The three foundations of the definition of bullying are: 1) An intention to hurt the victim; 2) An imbalance of power or strength; 3) Repeated attacks against the victim.
 In practice, all of these three aspects are ignored by the very scientists who base their work on this definition.

 a.
 For people to be bullies, they must have the intention to hurt their victims.
 But accused bullies are never consulted regarding their intentions.
-If the accused bullies insist they were only fooling around, the experts call them liars without a conscience.
+If the accused bullies insist they were only fooling around and didn’t intend to cause harm, the experts call them liars without a conscience.
 Only the victims determine if people are bullies.
 The truth is that people who intend to harm others are much more likely to feel like victims rather than bullies.

 c.
 Bullying is supposed to be repetitive, but even a one-time attack is treated as bullying by many bullying experts.
 Anti-bully policies usually don’t instruct us to wait around to see if the suspected bully is going to attack again before we accuse him/her of bullying.